chlohal/csci-244/ROADBLOCKS.md

 ### Attendance implementation
-- Problem: Roll Call (third party attendance app) does not have an accessible API
+- [ ] Problem: Roll Call (third party attendance app) does not have an accessible API
-- Unable to grade an assignment without a submission
+- [x] Unable to grade an assignment without a submission (API)